-- i.
-Added many new watercodes to the database as new managed waters came online. - ii.
+i.
+Added new watercodes to the database as new managed waters came online.

+- ii.
 Coordinated with special licensing unit and various scientific collection permit holder to ensure that all obligations under SciColl permits were met and that data uploaded to the database was complete and accurate. - iii.
 Updated species status table (denoting drainage-specific native/nonnative status). - iv.
 Worked with area and senior biologists to update all management codes for CPW managed waters across the state. - v.
 Updated links between CPW aquatic database and Colorado Department of Public Health and the Environment's (CDPHE) Stream Temperature Water Segments. - vi.
-Performed updates and improvements to SQL scripts used to analyze and summarize the - vii.
+Performed updates and improvements to SQL scripts used to analyze and summarize the database. - vii.
 Continued to develop and refine data checking and verification routines in SQL. - viii.
 Re-assigned waters to new biologists when former biologists retired (ability to enter and edit data is tied to whether or not a water is assigned to a specific biologist). - ix.
 Expanded temperature data inventorying and analysis capabilities. - x.
-Incorporated more Passive Integrated Transponder (PIT) tag data from across the state and expanded the front end functionality and back-end analysis capability.
+Incorporated more Passive Integrated Transponder (PIT) tag data from across the state and expanded the front-end functionality and back-end analysis capability. - xi.
+Worked with programming contractor to modify database schema and import routines to accommodate data from the Colorado River Recovery Progam, which up to this point has been handled differently and inefficiently.